cloudflare/miniflare/docs/src/content/core/web-assembly.md

 ## Rust Wrangler Builds

 When using [Rust Wrangler Builds](/developing/builds#rust), `wasm` is automatically bound to your compiled WebAssembly module.
-The `proxyPrimitiveInstanceOf` option is also automatically enabled.